thomasmassmann/exim4-light/README.md

   delivery to `~/Maildir/`.
 * `node['exim4']['smarthost_server']`- Server to which all outgoing mail is passed to and that takes care of delivering it.
-All deliveries go out to TCP port 25 unless a different port is specified after the host name, separated from the host name by two colons.
+All deliveries go out to TCP port 25 unless a different port is specified (use `smarthost_port`).
 Colons in IPv6 addresses need to be doubled.
 If a port number follows, IP addresses may be enclosed in brackets, which might be the only possibility to specify delivery to an IPv6 address and a different port.
+* `node['exim4'][smarthost_port]` - TCP port for the mail server.
+If no port is given exim uses 25 by default.
 * `node['exim4']['smarthost_login']`- Login used for the smarthost.
 * `node['exim4']['smarthost_pwd']`- Password used for the smarthost.